themerdev/themer/cli/packages/wallpaper-shirts/README.md

 Install this module wherever you have `themer` installed:

-    npm install themer-wallpaper-shirts
+    npm install @themer/wallpaper-shirts

-Then pass `themer-wallpaper-shirts` as a `-t` (`--template`) arg to `themer`:
+Then pass `@themer/wallpaper-shirts` as a `-t` (`--template`) arg to `themer`:

-    themer -c my-colors.js -t themer-wallpaper-shirts -o gen
+    themer -c my-colors.js -t @themer/wallpaper-shirts -o gen

-`themer-wallpaper-shirts` will generate SVG wallpapers to the output directory (`gen/` in this example).
+`@themer/wallpaper-shirts` will generate SVG wallpapers to the output directory (`gen/` in this example).
 (You can then convert them to a bitmap format, if necessary, [using Chrome](https://umaar.com/dev-tips/156-element-screenshot/) or other tools.)

 The generated files will be listed in `<output dir>/README.md`.

 ### Default resolutions

-By default, `themer-wallpaper-shirts` will output wallpapers at the following sizes:
+By default, `@themer/wallpaper-shirts` will output wallpapers at the following sizes:

 * 2880 by 1800 (desktop)
 * 750 by 1334 (device)

 ### Custom resolutions

-`themer-wallpaper-shirts` adds the following argument to `themer`:
+`@themer/wallpaper-shirts` adds the following argument to `themer`:

     --themer-wallpaper-shirts-size

 to which you would pass `<width>x<height>`.
 For example, to forego the default resolutions and generate two wallpapers, one 1024 by 768 and one 320 by 960:

-    themer -c my-colors.js -t themer-wallpaper-shirts --themer-wallpaper-shirts-size 1024x768 --themer-wallpaper-shirts-size 320x960 -o gen
+    themer -c my-colors.js -t @themer/wallpaper-shirts --themer-wallpaper-shirts-size 1024x768 --themer-wallpaper-shirts-size 320x960 -o gen